BiLSTM-CNN-CRF for Sequence Labeling: A Tutorial

 chars_embeds = nn.functional.max_pool2d(chars_cnn_out3,

-kernel_size=(chars_cnn_out3.size(2), 1)).view(chars_cnn_out3.size(0), self.out_channels)pythonTraining the model#
+kernel_size=(chars_cnn_out3.size(2), 1)).view(chars_cnn_out3.size(0), self.out_channels)pythonTraining#

 def neg_log_likelihood(sentence, tags):